Jason Stiles: Professional career

-Wolfsburg Blue Wings

-Stiles played in ten games for the Wolfsburg Blue Wings in German Football League third tier division during the 1996 season, helping the team to an 8-2 record.
-He also served as assistant offensive coordinator.
+Stiles played in ten games for the Wolfsburg Blue Wings in Germany during the 1996 season, helping the team to an 8–2 record.
+He also served as offensive coordinator.

-Portland Forest Dragons

-Stiles played for the Portland Forest Dragons from 1997 to 1998, recording ten touchdowns passes on 628 yards.
+Stiles played for the Portland Forest Dragons from 1997 to 1998, recording ten touchdown passes on 628 yards.
 He missed the 1999 season due to an injury.

 Broadcasting career

-Stiles has worked as an analyst for Root Sports Northwest since 2006.
+In 2006, Stiles began working as an analyst for Root Sports Northwest.
 He has covered college football, arena football and high school football.
 He also spent nine years as a color commentator on Western Washington Vikings football radio broadcasts.